June-Skeeter/GEOS270_Syllabus/docs/Acknowledgement.md

 {:toc}
 </details>

+---

-# First Nations Territories in BC
+## First Nations Territories in BC

+The University of British Columbia and the city of Vancouver are on the traditional, ancestral, and unceded territory of the Coast Salish Peoples.
+Specifically the xʷməθkʷəy̓əm (Musqueam), əl̓ilwətaɁɬ (Tsleil-Waututh), and Skwxwú7mesh-ulh (Squamish) Nations.

 There are nearly 200 First Nations spread through BC, and many more across the continent.
 To learn more about the Indigenous people, culture, and languages where you live and around the world, check out [native-land.ca](https://native-land.ca/).

 <img src="images/first-nations-bc.jpg" alt="missing" class="inline" width="500"/>